-• Abutments (Photographs 1- 6, 14)
+• Abutments (Photographs 1- 9, 11)

-The left and right abutments appear to be in good condition with no evidence of seepage, erosion or cracking.
+The left and right abutments appear to be in good condition with no evidence of seepage, erosion, or cracking.

-• Upstream Face (Photographs 1, 2, 7-9)
+• Upstream Face (Photographs 1, 2, 7-11)

-The lower part of the upstream face of the embankment was underwater and not observed.
-The visible, upper portions of the upstream face were covered with small cobble / crushed stone to within about a 1⁄2 foot of the crest.
-Generally, grassed topsoil covers the top of the upstream face.
-The geotextile that underlies the riprap and cover soils was exposed on the upper part of the right embankment near the emergency spillway.
+The upper part of the upstream face of the embankment was visible at the time of our visit and was covered with gravel and small cobble / crushed stone to within about a 1⁄2 foot of the crest.
+Grassed topsoil on the top of the upstream face was visible under the snow.
+The geotextile that underlies the riprap and cover soils was covered by the gravel and topsoil.

-• Crest (Photographs 1-12)
+• Crest (Photographs 1-13)

-The crest of the embankment is grass-covered and approximately 8 feet wide at its narrowest point.
+The crest of the embankment was grass-covered (under the snow) and approximately 8 feet wide at its narrowest point.
 The crest has a relatively consistent grade along its entire length with a slight slope upstream and downstream from its center.
 A small stone bench has been constructed on the right embankment.

-• Downstream Face (Photographs 3-6, 11, 12, 15-17)
+• Downstream Face (Photographs 3-6, 11, 13)

 The downstream face of the dam consists of a masonry stone wall with an irregular profile.
 The masonry is largely unmortared except for below the spillway.
-One seepage area was noted at the dam toe within the plunge pool area, a few feet southwest of the sluiceway (see Photo 15).
+It was not obvious if the seepage at the dam toe within the plunge pool area, a few feet southwest of the sluiceway, as noted in our 2011 report, was still active.
+The seepage, if present was less than observed in 2011.
+Based on discussions with Mr. Stephen Cotton, we understand that the seepage is probably still present, but at a lower flow rate than before the various repairs were undertaken (refer to section 1.3.7).